pytorch/nestedtensor/README.md

 a = torch.tensor([1, 2])
 b = torch.tensor([7, 8])
 print(simple_fn(a, b))

+>> tensor([ 9, 11])
 ```

 ## Contribution
-The project is in an active development.
+The project is undcer active development.
 If you have a suggestions or have found an issue, please file an issue!